peterhinch/micropython-touch/README.md

 # 8. Realtime applications

-Screen refresh is performed in a continuous loop with yields to the scheduler.
+Screen refresh is performed in a continuous loop which yields to the scheduler.
 In normal applications this works well, however a significant proportion of processor time is spent performing a blocking refresh.
-A means of synchronising refresh to other tasks is provided, enabling the application to control the screen refresh.
-This is done by means of a `Lock` instance.
+The `asyncio` scheduler allocates run time to tasks in round-robin fashion.
+This means that another task will normally be scheduled once per screen refresh.
+This can limit data throughput.
+To enable applications to handle this, a means of synchronising refresh to other tasks is provided.
+This is via a `Lock` instance.
 The refresh task operates as below (code simplified to illustrate this mechanism).
 ```python
 class Screen:
     rfsh_lock = Lock()  # Refresh pauses until lock is acquired